Analysis#

 results: SimulationResults,

-species_at_t: Iterable[tuple[str, int | float]],
+species_at_t: Iterable[tuple[str, Any]],

 n_grid_points1: int | None = None,